thephpleague/url/source/components/complex.md

 // )

 $nb_occurences = count($path->keys('troll'));
-//if $nb_occurences is higher than 1 ... you must specify
+//if $nb_occurences is higher than 1,
+//you must specify the $whence index
-//the $whence index if you do not append on the first occurence
+//if you do not insert you data around the first occurence
+//the $whence_index start at 0
 $path->prepend('bar', 'troll', 1);
-echo $path->get(); //will display bar/leheros/troll/bar/troll
+echo $path->get(); //will display "bar/leheros/troll/bar/troll"
 $path->remove('troll/bar');
-echo $path->getUriComponent(); //will display /bar/leheros/troll
+echo $path->getUriComponent(); //will display "/bar/leheros/troll"
 ~~~